 This agricultural village just off I-10, halfway between Houston and San Antonio, was founded by the Southern Pacific Railroad in 1873 and named for pioneer merchant F.W.
 Flato.
-Waves of immigrants—English, German, Czech and Italian—settled in and around Flatonia.
-The town celebrates colorful Czech traditions and calls its annual chili festival "Czhilispiel."
+Waves of immigrants--English, German, Czech and Italian--settled in and around Flatonia.
+Today, the town is known for its colorful Czech traditions.
+The annual chili festival, Czhilispiel (pronounced "chili spill"), is held on the fourth full weekend in October).
 Local sausages and kolaches are popular.

-The city is a well-known spot for watching trains, especially with the crossrails that run north-south and east-west.
+The city is a well-known spot for watching trains.
 One of the last manned switch towers for the Union Pacific Railroad remained in operation here until 1997, when rail switches were computerized.
-Arrange tours of the tower by calling 979/743-5366 or 361/865-3920 .
+Arrange tours of the tower by calling 713/524-1750.

 Plan your Texas trip then take your Passport with you.